Sinfolke/pylcaptcha/README.md

 # pylcaptcha
 `pylcaptcha` is a modern, high-performance, and stealthy Python library designed to bypass modern anti-bot protections (such as Cloudflare Turnstile and Google Recaptcha V2/V3) while seamlessly integrating with high-speed HTTP clients for scraping and API automation.

-By combining browser-based kinematic solvers (`Playwright`/`Camoufox`) with asynchronous HTTP clients (`curl-cffi`), `pycaptcha` allows you to solve interactive verification challenges natively and reuse those sessions for lightweight API requests.
+By combining browser-based kinematic solvers (`Playwright`/`Camoufox`) with asynchronous HTTP clients (`curl-cffi`), `pylcaptcha` allows you to solve interactive verification challenges natively and reuse those sessions for lightweight API requests.

 ---